Workers and Peasants Communist Party

 The Egyptian Workers and Peasants Communist Party was a communist party in Egypt, active between 1946 and 1958.

 The party originated as a clandestine cell, using the name Popular Vanguard for Liberation (الطليعة الشعبية للتحرير) or Tasht after its Arabic acronym, founded in September 1946.
 The founding nucleus of Tasht were Raymond Duwaik, Youssef Darwish, Ahmed Rushdi Salih and Sadiq Sa'ad, who had been members of the Workers Committee for National Liberation – Political Organisation for the Working Class.
-They set-up the organization after the suppression of the newspaper ad-Damir, the organ of the Workers Committee for National Liberation.
+They set-up the organization after the suppression of the newspaper ad-Damir ('The Conscience'), the organ of the Workers Committee for National Liberation.
 Per the testimony of Sa'ad, the founding congress of Tasht elected a three-member Central Committee consisting of Sa'ad (Political Officer), Duwaik (Organizational Officer) and Mahmud al-Askari (Recruiting Officer).
 The founding congress defined two key strategic objectives; to elaborate an Egyptian path to socialism and to build unity with other revolutionary sectors.

 Organizationally Tasht adhered to democratic centralism and the activities of Tasht were divided into three cells, one for political activity, one for organizational questions and one for mass work and recruitment.
 Sa'ad served as the general secretary of Tasht 1946–1948.
 Rushdi served as general secretary 1948–1951.
 Abu Saif Yusuf served as general secretary 1951–1957.
 The organization issued two publications; al-Hadaf ('The Goal') as an internal bulletine and Kifah ash-Sha'ab ('People's Struggle') as its mass publication.

 Tasht later changed its name to Popular Democracy (الديمقراطية الشعبية, ad-dimoqratiyyah ash-sha'abiyyah, abbreviated "D.Sh") in 1949.
 In the early 1950s, Popular Democracy merged with a faction of the People's Liberation Movement (the faction that had not merged with Iskra).
 The united organization took the name Workers' Vanguard (طليعة العمال).
 At the time of the July 1952 Revolution Workers' Vanguard was one of the three main communist groupings in Egypt.
 Darwish recruited several trade union leaders to Workers' Vanguard.
 Workers' Vanguard was active among textile workers in Shubra El Kheima.